Agusgal/Micros-TPF/readme.md

-This a full MP4 player made from scratch, utilizing the K64 ARM CPU.
-The drivers are divided in a multiple layer architecture according to their functional logic.
+This a full MP4 player developed from scratch in C, utilizing the K64 ARM CPU.
+The drivers are divided in a multiple layer architecture according to their functional logic:

 ![Driver Architecture](https://github.com/Agusgal/Micros-TPF/blob/main/docs/mp3arch%20(1).png)